 A massive response from the security community is credited for stopping the bleeding.

-“Many of the early tools released to identify instances of Log4j within an environment were ineffective and only found a proportion of the vulnerable software components because they were conducting a simple file path lookup” says Origina Head of Security Services Ben Lipczynski.
+“Many of the early tools released to identify instances of Log4j within an environment were only found a proportion of the vulnerable software components because they were conducting a simple file path lookup” says Origina Head of Security Services Ben Lipczynski.
 “We utilized several other methods supporting our customers to detect Log4J within their environments, from validation with license documentation to application of context to understanding the exact install of our customers to enhanced ways to search for the vulnerable components.”

 It’s far from over